andrei-kav/nodejs2024Q1-service/README.md

   `PSQL_USER` may be random (f.i. `admin`)
   `PSQL_PASSWORD` may be random (f.i. `admin`)
 * run `npm run docker:compose:scratch:up` to run API
-* run `npm run docker:compose:scratch:down` to clean up containers
+* run `npm run docker:compose:scratch:down` to clean up containers and volumes

 ## Running API LOCALLY
 * Make sure you have postgres installed locally and postgres server is running